Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 UTC
 ```

-We can now configure our correct timezone with the following command:
+We can now configure our correct time zone with the following command:

 ```
-timedatectl set-timezone Europe/Brussels
+timedatectl set-time zone Europe/Brussels
 ```

-When we look again we should see our timezone properly configured.
+When we look again we should see our time zone properly configured.
 ```
 # timedatectl
                Local time: Thu 2023-11-16 16:13:35 CET